-Become a reflective leader who can drive change using creative and innovative thinking, with a Graduate Certificate in Organisational Change Management from VU.
+Become a reflective leader who can drive change using creative and innovative thinking, with the Graduate Certificate in Organisational Change Management.

-Our Graduate Certificate in Organisation Change Management is specifically designed for change professionals.
+Our Graduate Certificate in Organisational Change Management is specifically designed for change professionals.

 You will have the opportunity to critically evaluate and reflect on your understanding of change leadership.
 You'll build and strengthen the capabilities required of a change professional by questioning, reflecting, learning and adopting to new ways of thinking about change management.